just-noticeable/damroo/to-sue-or-not-to-sue-injurious-educational-institutes.md

 ## To Sue or Not To Sue Injurious Educational Institutes

 The Indian Supreme Court's judgment in the case of ***"P.T.
 Koshy & Anr. v.
-Ellen Charitable Trust & Ors."*** about the Consumer Rights of a person who has paid for educational courses at an institute, essentially stated that, "educational institutes do not provide a *service* to any Consumers because education is not a commodity."
+Ellen Charitable Trust & Ors."*** impacting the Consumer Rights of a person who has paid for educational courses at an institute, essentially stated that, "educational institutes do not provide a *service* to any Consumers because education is not a commodity."

 Here is my critique of that statement and judgment order...